e-clearing-net/OCHP/OCHP.md

 :------------|:-------------
- plain       |  The token instance is represented in plain text. sha-160     |  The token instance is represented in its 160bit SHA1 hash in 40 hexadecimal digits. (default) sha-256     |  The token instance is represented in its 256bit SHA2 hash in 64 hexadecimal digits.}
+ plain       |  The token instance is represented in plain text. sha-160     |  The token instance is represented in its 160bit SHA1 hash in 40 hexadecimal digits. (default) sha-256     |  The token instance is represented in its 256bit SHA2 hash in 64 hexadecimal digits.

 ###### eMT-ID Semantics
 The EMT ID can be used to identify any identification token for